What Can You Do About Love And Sex To Improve Your Life

 When you have an orgasm during sexual intercourse, both men and women release the hormone prolactin, which generates feelings of relaxation and sleepiness.
 Enjoying your partner in the bedroom tires you out.
 Between the physical activity and the hormonal release, sexual activity will naturally lull you to sleep.

 Snuggling and cuddling bring you and your partner closer, and that helps to soothe stress and anxiety.
-Hugging and sensitive touching releases hormones and brain chemicals that heightens your brain's pleasure and reward system.
+Hugging and sensitive touching releases hormones and brain chemicals that heighten your brain's pleasure and reward system.
 Spending time with a loving partner will also boost your self-esteem and make you happier.

 For men, frequent ejaculation may help to prevent prostate cancer.
 Your body isn't particular about whether ejaculation results from nocturnal emission, masturbation, or sexual intercourse.
 Having sex doesn't constitute a cure for prostate cancer, but it doesn't hurt, and it may help.